Lady Featherflight: Summary

 Running on the horse, the giant on their trail, Featherflight instructs Reuben to look in the horse's ears for anything that they can use to delay the pursuit.
-The first time, a stick of wood that, when thrown, becomes a large forest of hard wood.
-The second time, a small drop of water that, when thrown, becomes a lake.
-Reuben and Featherflight stop on the other shore of the lake, and trick the giant into drinking its water until he bursts.
+The first time, he finds a stick of wood that, when thrown, becomes a large forest of hard wood.
+The second time, he finds a small drop of water that, when thrown, becomes a lake.
+Reuben and Featherflight stop on the other shore of the lake, and they trick the giant into drinking its water until he bursts.

 Then, Reuben takes Featherflight to a town and tells her to climb up a tree and wait there, while he finds a suitable set of clothes.
-As she waits at the top of the three, all women in the village, while going about their day, sees the reflection of a beautiful woman in the water thinking it is their own (in fact, Lady Featherflight's) and stop what they are doing.
+As she waits at the top of the tree, all the women in the village, while going about their day, see the reflection of a beautiful woman in the water.
+Thinking it is their own (in fact, it's Lady Featherflight's) they stop what they are doing.
 Their husbands notice something afoul and find Featherflight on the tree.
 They pull her down with the intent of killing her for being a witch, but Reuben returns in the nick of time to stop them.
-Featherflight explains the misunderstanding and all is well.
+Featherflight explains the misunderstanding, and all is well.

-A priest marries her and Reuben and they live in a good-looking house he bought with the treasure taken from the giant.
+A priest marries her and Reuben, and they live in a good-looking house he bought with the treasure taken from the giant.
 They return to the lake, build a bridge to reach the giant's house and take more of the money.
-While their waggons cross the bridge, it breaks down and the treasure sinks.
-Ruben resigns, but Featherflight asks him: "Why not mend the bridge?".
+While their wagons cross the bridge, it breaks down, and the treasure sinks.
+Reuben resigns, but Featherflight asks him: "Why not mend the bridge?".

 Publications

 W. W. Newell later published the tale in The Journal of American Folklore.
 In this second version, the hero was renamed Jack.

 It was later edited in the compilation The Oak-Tree Fairy Book.
-In this version, the parental relationship between Featherflight and the giant was taken out; the second task (the seed) was carried out by insects.
+In this version, the parental relationship between Featherflight and the giant was taken out; the second task (the seed sorting) was carried out by insects.